champost/demographer/README.rst

      $ pip install module_name

 ..
-[1] Unfortunately, creating a virtual environment with conda does not install
+[1] Unfortunately, sometimes creating a virtual environment with conda does not install
-       all of the nice packages that come with Anaconda.
-So you may have to install them manually if they do not download properly using the conda install command in the `Installation Instructions`_ section.
+       all of the nice packages.
+You may have to install some of them manually if they do not download properly using the conda install command in the `Installation Instructions`_ section.
        If you run into an error while installing or trying to run DemoGrapher, see Troubleshooting_).